jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 An early obstacle was the massive Belgian Fort Eben-Emael.
 It was built to protect several important bridges that controlled the Belgian heartland from invasion.
 Made from all the lessons of World War I, it was a massive underground city with concrete protected machine guns and artillery pieces.

 Belgian defenders waited for German tanks, artillery, and soldiers to attack.
 Instead the Germans landed gliders on the fort's roof.
 Without even being detected, 85 troopers walked out, used newly developed shaped explosive charges to blast open the concrete gun emplacements, and the fortress fell in under two days.
-With barely a struggle, German tanks rolled on and Belgium fell weeks later.
+With barely a struggle, German tanks rolled on and Belgium fell just a few weeks later.

 Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger, the biggest called the Maginot Line, and none of them prevented invasion.
-Instead of landing on them like in Eben-Emael, the Germans drove around them, and faced surprised and disorganized Allied soldiers and officers trained to fight World War I.
+Instead of landing on them like in Eben-Emael, the Germans drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and mass-assaults of World War I.

 For the Allied societies and militaries, suddenly facing reality was a complete mental shock.
 The people wanted peace, their militaries were sure repeating their defensive tactics would bring it.
-Yet, the German Blitzkrieg burst through the shocked Allied lines, and used their motorized movement to surround Allied armies from all directions.
-In six weeks the Nazi's did what four years of horrendously bloody warfare in World War I couldn't, and conquered most of Western Europe.
+Yet, the German Blitzkrieg burst through the shocked Allied lines using their motorized movement to surround confused Allied armies from all directions.
+Cut off from their supply and communiction lines the Allied units had to surrender.
+In six weeks the Blitzkrieg did what four years of horrendously bloody warfare in World War I couldn't, and conquered most of Western Europe.

 One French officer summed up the trauma with a postcard.
 It was addressed to the country's leader and found on his body, "I am killing myself Mr. President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."

 The Nazis had just beaten an enemy who refused to adapt.
-And, here is the point so important to us, almost right away the Nazis made the same mistake, and because of their extremism could never see it even as the war turned very much against them.
+And, here is the point so important to us, almost right away the Nazis made the same mistake.
+They had the victory of World War I, but decided to keep fighting, even as the war turned very much against them.

 The Nazis read their early wins as proof of their ideology.
 The fact anyone can and did emulate their tools and tactics passed them by.
 Blitzkrieg wasn't even all that original.
 Two military historians explained Napoleon's 19th century warfare tactics as "Napoleonic Blitzkrieg".
 Like Monash a century earlier, Napoleon was an engineer who was very adept at using modern technology of horses, mobile cannons, canned food, and army corps, to concentrate overwhelming forces at what he called the "point of decision".
-Moreoever, surprising a foe and attacking his vulnerable points is hardly unnatural.
-Rather, nature rewards being lazy while getting the job done in the environment—instead of in the interview room.
+Moreover, surprising a foe and attacking his vulnerable points is hardly unnatural.
+Rather, nature rewards being lazy while getting the job done in the environment.
 In many respects, combined arms warfare just re-applied long standing principles with new technology.

 Nevertheless, with Western Europe under their grip, the Nazis assumed the "racially inferior" Soviets would be a push-over, evidenced by the Soviet Union's recent massacre of tens of thousands of its officers and lackluster war against Finland (1939-1940).
 Although the German invasion of the Soviet Union (1941) caused an egregious loss of Soviet life and property it failed to force a surrender or capture much needed oil fields.
 Within a few years the Soviets were fielding better and more reliable tanks and planes and approaching German military command sophistication.
 By 1943 the tide of the war turned for the Soviets never to swing back again.

 And the Allies woke up.
 Charles de Gaulle had spent the 1930s writing that France needed concentrated armoured divisions.
 As we've seen already, he was ignored.
 But when the Germans proved him right, the man nobody had listened to became the voice of Free France.
-Britain, having lost its army equipment when France fell, rebuilt around mobile formations and put its faith in radar and codebreaking—tools its prewar leadership had barely funded.
+Britain, having left its army equipment in France, rebuilt around mobile formations and put its faith in radar and codebreaking—tools its prewar leadership had barely funded.
 Both countries promoted the people and tools they had previously filtered out.

 But the biggest change came when America entered the war in late 1941.